COVID-19 Coronavirus Update

 STAY COVID-SAFE AS RESTRICTIONS EASED

-Restrictions on entertainment venues, weddings, community sport and other gatherings were eased on Wednesday, but strict physical distancing measures remain in place.
+Restrictions on entertainment venues, weddings, community sport and other gatherings have been eased recently, but strict physical distancing measures remain in place.
 Go to NSW.gov.au for the latest health advice and information about restrictions.

 The following is now permitted in NSW: